 Republic of the Congo: Association pour l’Appui aux Initiatives de Santé Communautaires et pour le Marketing Social au Congo (AAISC/AMSCO)

 In 2016 around 42 million of condoms were sold by the national social marketing organisation.
 Over phase 5 of PPSAC this number shall be doubled so to stand by around 80 million of condoms by 2021.
-These numbers do correspond to correspond to 350'000 couple years of protection ("couples année protection“) in 2016 respectively 690'000 by the end of the phase.
+These numbers do correspond to 350'000 couple years of protection ("couples année protection“) in 2016 respectively 690'000 by the end of the phase.

 The share of adolescents and young adults knowing the double function of condoms as prevention tool shall increase substantially for example in Cameroon from 71% in 2015 to 82% in 2020